Atitan630/Inferno/README.md

 	Set cursor position (x, y).
 	* x
 	* y
+* MAXIMIZE_ALL_WINDOWS
+	Maximize all opened windows.
+* MINIMIZE_ALL_WINDOWS
+	Minimize all opened windows.
 * STATUS
 	Get status.
 	* IN_SANDBOXIE `Check if program in SandBox`